A Lick of the Old Cassette Box

 A Lick of the Old Cassette Box aka The Lost Album is an album by the British industrial rock/alternative dance band Pop Will Eat Itself originally recorded in 1995 and 1996, but not released until September 2013.
-It was originally intended to become the band's sixth album back in 1996, and their second album on Nothing Records, but did not get released due to the band breaking up that year.
+It was originally intended to become the band's sixth album, and their second on Nothing Records, but did not get released due to the band breaking up that year.

 The album was released on CD as disc two of a remastered re-release of the band's previous album Dos Dedos Mis Amigos.
 It was also released separately on orange vinyl, limited to 200 copies.

 Music

 Louder Than War said that "within the grooves" is evidence which suggests the band "had the potential to challenge for the popular industrial crossover crown subsequently seized by The Prodigy who went on to fill stadiums across the globe and sell records by the millions."